-- How useful you found this Guide for understanding the TILA-RESPA rule. - How useful you found this Guide for implementing the rule at your business. - Suggestions you have for improving the Guide, such as additional implementation tips.
+- How useful you found this Guide for understanding the TILA-RESPA Rule. - How useful you found this Guide for implementing the TILA-RESPA Rule at your business. - Suggestions you have for improving the Guide, such as additional implementation tips.

 2. Loan Estimate